 FAQ

 Q: Is chlorzoxazone addictive?
 A: Chlorzoxazone is not considered to be addictive in the same way as controlled substances like opioids or benzodiazepines.
-However, some individuals may develop a psychological dependence on the medication if they believe they cannot function without it.
+Still, some individuals may develop a psychological dependence on the medication if they believe they cannot function without it.

 Q: What should I do if I miss a dose of chlorzoxazone?
 A: If you miss a dose of chlorzoxazone, take it as soon as you remember.
-However, if it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
+Even so, if it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not double the dose to make up for the missed one.

 Q: Can I drive while taking chlorzoxazone?
 A: Chlorzoxazone can cause drowsiness and dizziness, which may impair your ability to drive or operate heavy machinery.
 Avoid these activities until you know how the medication affects you.